greenkidneybean/circos-py/README.md

 ```

 ### Circos
 Unfortunately Circos takes a bit of effort to get up and running.
-If you're on a Mac I'd recommend [installing via Homebrew](http://circos.ca/tutorials/lessons/configuration/distribution_and_installation/).
+I swear at one point I was albe to [install via Homebrew](http://circos.ca/tutorials/lessons/configuration/distribution_and_installation/), but if that's kaput then head straight to the source: [Circos](http://circos.ca/software/download/)

 ### Circos-Py